ShaanCoding/ES6-TypeScript-Tutorial/ES6 & TypeScript Tutorial/Notes.md

 * We can access super class functions from the subclass
 * If we have two functions, one in the super class and one in the subclass with the same function we will get firstly the subclass, and if it doesn't exist the superclass
 * Alternatively we could also use the appendation super.getID()

+# 24. Modules

+* Now if you go through any book, you'll see an author divdes each thing into chapters and sections.
+This allows the reader to understand the progression and find specific parts, as well as clearly indicate what the focus is on
+* This is the es6 equivilant of seperate class files / libraries
+* This allows us to achieve seperation of concern
+* To import a function from module b we import it
+* To send a function from module b and get it used in module a we export it